You are now leaving our website and entering a third-party website over which we have no control.

 Age: Younger individuals typically pay lower life insurance premiums because they are generally considered to be in better health.
 As your age increases, so do premiums, reflecting the increased likelihood of health concerns or issues.

-Sex assigned at birth: Males typically pay higher premiums for life insurance than females because their life span is generally shorter.
+Sex at birth: Males typically pay higher premiums for life insurance than females because their life expectancy is generally shorter.

-Health and lifestyle: Your health status, including medical history and lifestyle choices can play a role in the price of coverage.
+Health and lifestyle : Your health status, including medical history and lifestyle choices can play a role in the cost of coverage.
 If you're in good health and don't have a high-risk lifestyle, you'll generally receive lower premiums.
 That said, insurers might require a medical exam to assess your health and determine the appropriate premium.

-Smoker status: If you're a non-smoker, you could be eligible for lower premiums because smoking and vaping can affect a person's health and lifespan, which in turn affects insurance premiums.
+Smoker status: If you're a non-smoker, you could be eligible for lower premiums because smoking and vaping can affect a person's health and life expectancy, which in turn leads to higher premiums.

 Note: There are additional factors such as your chosen occupation that are also considered when calculating life insurance premiums.
 You can learn more about some of the different factors affecting life insurance premiums here.